 The Razer Naga Left-Handed Edition is definitely the best left-handed gaming mouse you can buy right now.
 It takes the familiar shape that the original Naga Trinity made famous, thus making it perfectly ergonomic for lefties.
 It has the 12-button arrangement on the thumb side to harness the multi-function use of its predecessor, too.

-The Logitech G903 is the first of a few ambidextrous mice in this list, as they're more prevalent and often provide the best left-handed gaming mouse for lefty players in the current market.
+The Logitech G903 is the first of a few ambidextrous mice in this list, as they're more prevalent and far easier to get your paws on than dedicated left-handed designs.

-But with that matter-of-fact-ness out of the way, you could do a lot worse than the G903.
-It's a really comfortable mouse.
-Firstly, it has a chassis that houses removable thumb buttons which can be changed according to the user, and the buttons have an incredibly effective and satisfying click to them.
-Meanwhile, the metal scroll wheel on top is often touted as a game changer as it can be clicked out of a ratchet or notched spin into a free-spinning action that can go for quite the time and distance if you need to cover ground quickly.
+Despite being designed for both hands, the Logitech G903 is still particularly comfortable.
+It has a chassis that houses removable thumb buttons, to be changed according to the user, with an incredibly effective and satisfying click to them.
+Meanwhile, the metal scroll wheel on top is often touted as a game changer as it can be clicked out of a notched spin into a free-spinning action that can go for quite the time and distance if you need to cover ground quickly.

 Also present is 12,000 DPI, which isn't as high as we'd like, but at least it's from Logitech's own range of incredibly accurate sensors.
 That offers it the makings of a winner, and one of the best ambi options out there.